 The Ministry of Finance has charged the Tax Administration with implementing and managing the scheme.

-Employers applying for subsidies must use a digital application form in the application portal that opens on 3 May and 1 September.
+Employers applying for subsidies must use a digital application form in the application portal.
 The enterprise enters information in the application, for example, the relevant revenue numbers, information about which employees they are bringing back to work, and for which periods.
 You must submit one application per period.

 As an employer, you must report all your workers to the Aa Register using the a-melding.
 The information you have provided in the a-melding will be the basis we use to process your case, so it is important that this information is correct and complete before you submit your application.